mhwombat/pandoc-logic-proof/README.md

 # pandoc-logic-proof

-A pandoc filter for writing and formatting logic proofs.
+A pandoc filter that provides a Markdown extension for logic proofs.

 ## Sample output